RSS isn’t new, it’s been around since the 1990’s but it’s massively undervalued and can help you transform the way you communicate with your audience

 The main downside to this options is control.
 Your subscribers receive all of the content and you have no way to isolate feeds or style feeds or posts differently.

-How to automate multiple RSS feeds in email campaigns
+How can I automate multiple RSS feeds in my email campaigns?

 Linking FlipRSS with your Mailchimp account lets you fully automate your email newsletter process whilst giving your subscribers full control over the content they receive.
 More targeted content = Higher engagement = Increased subscriber satisfaction.